jwtk/jjwt/README.md

 <a name="jws-create-key-secret"></a>
 ##### SecretKey Formats

-If you want to sign a JWS using HMAC-SHA algorithms and you have a secret key `String` or [encoded byte array](https://docs.oracle.com/javase/8/docs/api/java/security/Key.html#getEncoded--), you will need to convert it into a `SecretKey` instance to use as the `signWith` method argument.
+If you want to sign a JWS using HMAC-SHA algorithms, and you have a secret key `String` or [encoded byte array](https://docs.oracle.com/javase/8/docs/api/java/security/Key.html#getEncoded--), you will need to convert it into a `SecretKey` instance to use as the `signWith` method argument.